indrekots/dropwizard-demo/README.md

 ## API endpoints

 * `GET     /hello-world` - responds with "Hello world"
-* `GET     /hello-world?name="Enter your name"` - responds with "Hello, <your name>".
+* `GET     /hello-world?name="Enter your name"` - responds with "Hello, your name".

 ## Admin port

 In addition to port 8080, the service listens on port 8081 which is the admin port.
 This provides access to different health metrics.
+For more information visit the [user manual for Dropwizard](http://www.dropwizard.io/1.0.0/docs/manual/index.html).